Codex Cumanicus: Origin and content

 The first part of Codex Cumanicus was written for practical purposes, to help learn the language.
 The second part was written to spread Christianity among the Cumans and different quotes from the religious books were provided with its Cuman translation.
 In the same section there are words, phrases, sentences and about 50 riddles, as well as stories about the life and work of religious leaders.

-The Codex likely developed over time.
+The codex likely developed over time.
 Mercantile, political, and religious leaders, particularly in Hungary, sought effective communication with the Cumans as early as the mid-11th century.
-As Italian city-states, such as Genoa, began to establish trade posts and colonies along the Black Sea coastline, the need for tools to learn the Kipchak language sharply increased.
+As Italian city-states such as Republic of Genoa began to establish trade posts and colonies along the Black Sea coastline, the need for tools to learn the Cuman language sharply increased.

-The earliest parts of the Codex are believed to have originated in the 12th or 13th century.
+The earliest parts of the codex are believed to have originated in the 12th or 13th century.
 Substantial additions were likely made over time.
 The copy preserved in Venice is dated 11 July 1303 on fol.
 1r (see Drimba, p.
 35 and Schmieder in Schmieder/Schreiner, p.
 XIII).
-The Codex consists of a number of independent works combined into one.
+The codex consists of a number of independent works combined into one.

 Riddles

 The "Cuman Riddles" (CC, 119–120; 143–148) are a crucial source for the study of early Turkic folklore.
 Andreas Tietze referred to them as "the earliest variants of riddle types that constitute a common heritage of the Turkic nations."

-Among the riddles in the Codex are the following excerpts:
+Among the riddles in the codex are the following excerpts: